Totobal5/Destructors/README.md

 ### Usage

-Destructors are registered via the `dtor_track(type, value, [option])` function.
+Destructors are registered via the `dtor(type, value, [option])` function.
 This function can be called multiple times on the same struct instance to registered multiple destructors.

 In order to register a destructor callback,